KFreon/KaelsKabbage/NOTES.md

 - collapsible code blocks
 - check header sizes and readability on mobile
 - better tags view and navigation from click
+- iOS menu doesn't work :(
+  - ALSO Firefox mobile
+  - these two also don't show videos?

   What I use:
   - onenote/obsidian